 What is required for the Cub Scout Field Uniform?

 The Scout Field Uniform (informally known as the "Class A") comes in many pieces.
-Everything is available from Lexington's Scout Shop, where your Scout will be able to try it on, and the staff will be able to answer all your Scouting questions.
+Everything is available from the Blue Grass Council's Scout Shop, where your Scout will be able to try it on, and the staff will be able to answer all your Scouting questions.
 Items are also available online from ScoutShop.org.
 A detailed list of uniform components, with prices, is available in this document.

 For all Scouts except Lions, the uniform consists of

 Blue (Tiger, Wolf, Bear) or Khaki (Webelos) shirt